Fish pie is a traditional British dish. Read more about it here. If I were to make this again with more seafood, I'll name it as Fisherman's pie.

 1. Place fish fillets in pan and top with milk.
 Add in spring onions, shallots, bay leaves and black pepper.
 Heat until the side bubbles and lower to the lowest heat, let it simmer for 8 minutes.

 3. In a pan, on medium low heat, heat butter until the bubbles almost disappears.
 Put in flour and cook for a while.
-Keep the heat low or turn off heat(to be safe) and put in the milk gradually, stirring to incorporate the milk to the flour.
+Keep the heat low or turn off heat(to be safe) and put in milk (from poaching fish) gradually, stirring to incorporate the milk to the flour.
 Mix until the sauce is smooth.
 Cook until sauce thickens (it will thicken a lot further when cooled down).
 Season with salt and pepper.
 Toss in the chopped parsley.
 Spoon sauce over fish in dish.